-Section 6.
+Section 5.
 Unused Personal Leave.

 Any unused personal leave at the close of each calendar year must be scheduled to be taken no later than January 31 to be taken during the period of January 1 through April 30 of the calendar year.
 Any unused personal leave time carried over and not used by April 30th will be forfeited.
-An extension may be granted with approval of the Police Chief or, where applicable, the AJMC, provided the request for an extension is made in writing via the chain of command to that level.
+An extension may be granted with approval of the Police Chief provided the request for an extension is made in writing via the chain of command to that level.